Tsvetelinmarinov/QuizGame/README.md

 Simple quiz

-5 questions\n
-every question bring 1 point\n
-max point 5\n
-every question has 3 options\n
+5 questions, every one of them has 3 answer and only one of them is right and brings 1 point.
+Max points -- 5